Things that Matter -- Identifying Interactions and IoT Device Types in Encrypted Matter Traffic: Methodology

-To evaluate the extent to which we can infer interactions and label packets, we investigate the following metrics: accuracy, recall, precision, and F1 score.
+To evaluate the extent to which we can infer interactions, we investigate the following metrics: accuracy, recall, precision, and F1 score.
 Finally, we investigate the robustness of our pattern identification technique to changing traffic conditions.
 To this aim, we evaluate the impact of different levels of packet loss and delays on the robustness of the classification technique.
 To test robustness to packet loss, we randomly remove from the dataset $\textbf{D}_2$ a given percentage of packets, and investigate the resulting performance of our classification method.
-To test robustness to delays, we apply a specific delay to an increasing amount of packets in the dataset $\textbf{D}_2$, and investigate the resulting performance of our classification method.
-To this aim, we set the delay to $\delta = 0.5$~s, i.e., the maximum delay observed in $\textbf{D}_0$, to represent slow processing or sleepy devices.
+To test robustness to delays, we apply a delay $\delta$ to an increasing amount of packets in the dataset $\textbf{D}_2$, and investigate the resulting performance of our classification method.
+We set the delay to $\delta = 0.5$~s, i.e., the maximum delay observed in $\textbf{D}_0$.
 We use these results to quantify the capability of our fingerprints to classify interactions in non-ideal conditions.